 The Nippon Shinyaku Corporation’s pharmaceuticals formulation production plant Odawara, Japan, began construction in January 2000 and was completed in February 2001.

-The Japanese company aims at improving its overall productivity by integrating all its production facilities at the Odawara plant, strengthening its research and development activities, and refocusing its business toward overseas markets which has a higher rate of growth than Japan.
+The Nippon Shinyaku Corporation is a pharmaceuticals manufacturer based in Kyoto.
+The firm aimed to improve its overall productivity by integrating all of its production facilities at the Odawara plant, strengthening its research and development (R&D) activities, and refocusing its business toward overseas markets which have a higher rate of growth than Japan.

-According to public statements, Nippon Shinyaku will continue to focus on innovation putting further resources into new drug research and development, and promoting faster decision making and operational implementation by incorporating more information technology into both the manufacturing process and the marketing system.
+According to public statements, Nippon Shinyaku will continue to focus on innovation, put further resources into new drug research and development, and promote faster decision making and operational implementation by incorporating more information technology into both the manufacturing process and the marketing system.

 The service is based on an IT system named I-plant 21, designed for use in an increasingly competitive market.
 The I-plant 21 is an integrated and intelligent project engineering system for use throughout a project life cycle.

-The I front is the front-end engineering system.
-It provides integrated functions for process simulation, database driven PFD, intelligent P&ID and automatic plant layout.
+The I front is the front-end engineering system at the plant.
+It provides integrated functions for process simulation, database-driven process-flow diagram (PFD), process and instrument drawing (P&ID) and automatic plant layout.

 The integrated 3D-design system is used to develop the spatial plant models.

-The document management system (I dms) provides a platform to retrieve, review and monitor all project documents electronically including vendor prints.
+The document management system (I dms) provides a platform to retrieve, review and monitor all project documents electronically, including vendor prints.

 The project management system (I pms) provides a platform to plan and execute the work, mobilise the required resources, monitor schedules, costs and progress and take corrective actions.